Proposing a micro-app to help parents capture birth experiences in the moment

 CONTEXT

-The Birth Story explores how parents can easily capture the details and emotions of childbirth in real time
+The Birth Story explores how parents can capture the details and emotions of childbirth in real time

 The Birth Story is a Carnegie Mellon University interaction design studio project created as a micro-app concept for Myana, a postpartum support platform by Dezudio and is based on research from the University of Pittsburgh.